-Quality subcommittee members will maintain the current quality map through the monitoring of Federal Register, Quality Net, and AHRQ Patient Safety Indicators.
-They will also make at least yearly considerations for expansion of the quality map.
+Quality subcommittee members will maintain the current quality map through the monitoring of Federal Register, Quality Net, and AHRQ Patient Safety Indicators, and make at least yearly considerations for expansion of the quality map.
+They will also review the proposed rule and make any recommendations on the proposal prior to the final rule.